k98kurz/tapescript/docs.md

 ## OP_SUBTRACT_FLOATS - 22 - x16

-Read the next byte from the tape, interpreting as an unsigned int; pull that many values from the queue, interpreting them as floats; subtract them from the first one; put the result back onto the queue.
+Read the next byte from the tape, interpreting as an unsigned int; pull that many values from the stack, interpreting them as floats; subtract them from the first one; put the result back onto the stack.

 Aliases:
 - SUBTRACT_FLOATS